skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

 On-premises Custom Providers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On-premises providers can be registered similarly to cloud providers.
-The key difference is that you must supply additional configuration specific to your on-premises environment, such as the gateway node address, required keys, and details about the edge devices.
+On-premises providers can be registered similarly to cloud providers but you must also create ``DeviceNode`` resources to supply on-premises configuration such as the gateway node address, required keys, and edge-device details.

 Provider Profiles